Code-Institute-Submissions/Ninja-Train/README.md

 A 'clearObstacles()' function needed to be declared in the object.js.
 This could then be called in the main.js file on game restart.
 This was then tested and found to be working correctly.

+- Certain Devices
+On certain mobile devices the game is pushed slightly off screen by the browser header, even further so if there is an external toolbar installed.
+This is likey because hard units are used in pixels to define canvas width and height, along with absolute positioning.
+There is no fix for this at present, however the game is still playable with the extreme edges cut off.

 ### Code Validation

 #### HTML